neuschaefer/reform-handbook/src/source/parts.rst

 Keyboard Firmware
 -----------------

-You can find the Reform keyboard firmware_ in the source folder "reform2-keyboard-fw".
+You can find the MNT Reform keyboard firmware `in the source folder "reform2-keyboard-fw" <https://source.mntmn.com/MNT/reform/reform2-keyboard-fw>`_.

 To modify the scancodes of the keyboard matrix, edit the file Keyboard.c and rebuild the firmware by typing the following command in a terminal: